Why we write:

 We believe women need to write. especially when we disagree with each other.

 To all my fellow self-identified feminists, of diverse minds and bodies: I believe writing will help us see each other’s humanity, discipline assholery without canceling people, end the TERF wars, and get on each other’s teams.
 My goal in the essays below is to provide witness to how the patriarchy divides and conquers feminists and to lay out a program for coming together.
-We have to join together to fight the Right.
 I believe that means writing, loving, and listening.
 Love, Rachel

-Note: The longform essays linked below are the original writing of Rachel Stonecipher; thus, they’re her responsibility and no one else’s.
-If you have a question, comment, or concern in response to them, please send a wonderfully civil email to stonebutchdisco@gmail.com, with subject line “For Rachel.”
+Note: The longform essays below are Rachel’s original writing; thus, they’re her responsibility and no one else’s.
+If you have a question, comment, or concern in response to them, we invite you to send a wonderfully civil email to stonebutchdisco@gmail.com, with subject line “For Rachel.”

 Keep in mind: “Hate mail,” if any, may be published in its entirety, but with all identifying information redacted.
 I will reinsert the spirit of dialogue if it’s not offered.

 “Are Trans Studies and Lesbian Studies Compatible?
-Of Course, But Not If We Behave Like This,” January 2023
+Of Course, But Not If We Behave Like This”

 The academic article I engage in this essay: ”Introduction: TERFs, Gender-Critical Movements, and Postfascist Feminisms,” Transgender Studies Quarterly, Vol. 9, No. 3

-“What Judith Butler Actually Said about Sexual Difference, Or, The Great De-Lesbianization of Lesbian Scholarship,” December 2022
+“What Judith Butler Actually Said about Sexual Difference, Or, The Great De-Lesbianization of Lesbian Scholarship”

 “Feel Bad.
-What I Took Away from Netflix’s Feel Good,” December 2022
+What I Took Away from Netflix’s Feel Good”

-The one where I insist — really, I must insist — that sperm is overrated.
+The one where I insist — really, I must insist — there’s nothing wrong with you or me, Mae Martin.

-“When ‘Fixing’ Gender Fixes Gender in Place: How Hollywood’s False Enlightenment Fortifies Male Supremacy,” April 2022
+“When ‘Fixing’ Gender Fixes Gender in Place: How Hollywood’s False Enlightenment Fortifies Male Supremacy”

-The one to remind media makers that masculine female characters aren’t waiting “in plain sight” for you to change them.
+Reminding media makers that masculine female characters aren’t waiting “in plain sight” for you to change them

-“Acknowledging We’re Confused: Dictionaries and Their Ever-Elusive External Referents,” January 2023
+“Acknowledging We’re Confused: Dictionaries and Their Ever-Elusive External Referents”

-The one where dictionaries are a starting point for thinking about sex and gender instead of the Language Gods incarnate.
+Using dictionaries as a starting point for thinking about sex and gender, instead of a false solution

 Working SBD Bibliography